 Vessels up to 100m: Arrival and departure can be made at any stage of the tide, dependent upon draught, weather, and ship-handling capabilities.

-Vessels 180m to 200m: Pilot times for entry and exit are as follows:
+Vessels over 100m: Pilot times for entry and exit are as follows:

 Maximum draught for low and high tides is as follows:

 Vessels over 200m: Large vessels will be evaluated by the Duty Pilot at the time.
 Pilot times and draught restrictions are the same as for 180m-200m vessels.

 Shifting within the port: The majority of vessels can be moved at any stage of the tide, dependent upon weather conditions.
 Maximum draught at LW is 8.0m; during the LW-HW and HW-LW periods, the maximum draught is adjusted accordingly to the height of the tide.